MatzFan/bitshares-ruby/README.md

 require 'bitshares'

-client = Bitshares::Client.init # The object BitShares RPC client calls are routed to.
+client = Bitshares::Client.init # The object BitShares RPC client calls are routed to. client.synced? # if you wish to check whether you are synced with the p2p network.
 ```
 Any valid client command can then be issued via a method call with relevant parameters - e.g.